Murrieta Custom Dentures

 For many patients, the stability, chewing strength, and bone-preservation benefits justify the higher upfront investment.
 The per-year cost over the life of the prosthesis often beats conventional dentures once you factor in adhesives, relines, and earlier replacement.
 Dr. Nguyen discusses both paths with real numbers so you decide on value, not guesswork.

-Do dentures look natural?
+Do custom dentures look natural?

 Custom dentures can look remarkably natural when the teeth are shade-matched to your complexion, sized proportionally to your face, and arranged with subtle irregularity rather than a perfect picket-fence line.
 The gum-tissue tone of the acrylic base matters too — it’s matched to your natural tissue color, not a generic pink.
 Every one of those choices is made with you in the chair at Promenade Dental Care.